FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 .. centered::  Figure 1.1-1 Safety stop setting

--  **Speed reduction**：After this mode is activated, the speed of the robotic arm in the joint space will be limited.
-The setting range of 1, 2, and 3 joints is 15 ~ 150 °/s, 4, 5, and 6 joints is 15 ~ 180 °/s; the motion speed limit of the robotic arm in the Descartes space is the TCP speed limit value, and the set range is 0 ~ 80mm/s.
+-  **Speed reduction**:After this mode is activated, the speed of the robotic arm in the joint space will be limited.
+The value in the corresponding text box is the limit value of the speed of the joints of each joint, the setting range of 1, 2, and 3 joints is 15 ~ 150 °/s, 4, 5, and 6 joints is 15 ~ 180 °/s; the motion speed limit of the robotic arm in the Descartes space is the TCP speed limit value, and the set range is 0 ~ 80mm/s.

 Danger recognition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~